Elkhart County crash leaves one dead and multiple severely injured

 One of the Chrysler's passengers was transported to Memorial Hospital, for a life-threatening head injury.

-The Chrysler's second passenger was airlifted to Memorial Hospital and upon arrival was pronounced dead due to injuries sustained in the accident.
+The Chrysler's second passenger was airlifted to Memorial Hospital and upon arrival was pronounced dead due to injuries sustained in the crash.

-This accident is an active investigation by the Elkhart County Crash investigation Team, with no enforcement actions being taken at this time.
+This crash is an active investigation by the Elkhart County Crash Investigation Team, with no enforcement actions being taken at this time.

-Drugs and Alcohol tests are still pending at this time.
+Drug and alcohol tests are still pending at this time.